 What the score looks like

-Every tool page on fewertools shows its Stack Score at the top of the verdict block.
-Here is the badge, with a sample breakdown:
+Every tool page on fewertools shows its Best Score at the top of the verdict block.
+Below the headline, the Stack Score component (verdict, ownership, pricing trajectory) is visible as the breakdown.
+Here is the legacy Stack Score badge so you can see the underlying anatomy:

 The number on the left is the composite score.
 The pill is the tier.
 The bar visualises the score against 100.
 The line underneath names the three signals that produced it.